crocodile2u/validity/README.md

 ## Labels

 Every field must have a name.
-Name is the first and required parameter to all the [named constructors](#creating-fields).
+Name is the first parameter to all the [named constructors](#creating-fields).
 Name is essentially the key of the associative array the _FieldSet_ will validate.
 In addition, field can also have a label.
 For example, field name is _date_of_birth_ but label is _Date of birth_.
 Label can be set with _Field->setLabel(string $label)_.
 If not set, field name is used as label.